 The benefit with this approach is the simplicity of the on-boarding and knowing only that branch will be affected by LRM.
 The drawback is that localization happens after all the development is done in a branch separate from everything else.
 Learn more about what pseudo-localization is here.

-For one application, you may have one repository or you may have hundreds of repositories.
-You may have a couple of resource files to be translated into three locales, or hundreds of files to be translated into tens of locales.
-Many development organization would like to include the translation of resource files as part of the regular activities of development, inside the feature branches directly as opposed to a specific translation only branch.
+For one application, you may have one repository, or you may have hundreds of repositories.
+You may have a couple of resource files to be translated into three locales or hundreds of files to be translated into tens of locales.
+Many development organizations would like to include the translation of resource files as part of the regular activities of development inside the feature branches directly as opposed to a specific translation-only branch.
 To do so, we recommend using LingoBot.

 Lingoport Advanced Branching

 LingoBot is a Chatbot that works within collaborative environments such as Slack or MS Teams.
 The user issues commands that the Chatbot passes along to LRM.
 Here is an example of a session of LingoBot in Slack: